raziel-carvajal/emergent_overlays/PLAN.md

 		- Static.
 The position of each node is fixed during the whole experiment
 		- Mobility model.
 Every node change its position following a mobility model (linear, random, etc.)
 	- Churn.
 Node joins and leave the network at a certain frequency.
 Note: any of the articles referenced at [1] consider churn
 	- Density (position of receivers).
-We define density as the number of nodes covered by the transmission range of nodes
+We define density as the number of nodes covered by the transmission range of nodes:
-		- Sparse: 2 nodes
+		- Sparse.
+2 nodes
-		- Medium: 5 nodes
+		- Medium.
+5 nodes
-		- Dense: 10 nodes
+		- Dense.
+10 nodes
 		- Heterogeneous.
 Number of nodes randomly located at the whole network area without taking into consideration the transmission rage of nodes.
+With this model, the density of nodes will be defined by the number of total nodes in the whole area; decreasing the number of nodes will tend to have a sparse network.
 Note: this model is followed at [1]
 - Networking aspects
 	- Communication range
 		- Fixed radius.
 Every node send a message at the maximum transmission range its antenna could cover